telefonicaid/iot-activation/tutorials/Readme.md

 | low cost | low cost |

-If you have any doubt about what type of connection you should use for your devices we can clarify that the choice between LTE-M and NB-IoT depends on the amount of data and the frequency your application needs.
+If you have any doubt about what type of connection, you should use for your devices we can clarify that the choice between LTE-M and NB-IoT depends on the amount of data and the frequency your application needs.

 Choose LTE-M if you need real-time communication, on the other hand if you need many devices or sensors and do not need